temcocontrols/woo-variations-table/readme.txt

 == Changelog ==

+= 2.2.13 =
+* Update dependencies to fix vulnerabilities.

+= 2.2.12 =
+* Show native validation errors in case of qty min or max value is invalid.
+* Small fix.

+= 2.2.9 =
+* Show attribute value name instead of slug.

+= 2.2.8 =
+* Fix attributes ordering sometimes show values in a different order than the headers.
+* Add Czech translation, thanks to @dancernohorsky

+= 2.2.7 =
+* Add "add to cart" button element to "added_to_cart" trigger to let themes do what they need with it ( this would fix some problems in some themes ).
+* Don't push ui build folder to git anymore.
+* Small fix.

 = 2.2.4 =
 * Add min and max html attributes to the qty input from the variation data.